Fightstar: Hiatus and side projects (2010–2014)

-Return from hiatus and Behind the Devil's Back (2014–present)
+Return from hiatus and Behind the Devil's Back (2014–2024)

 On 24 September 2014, the band's website was updated to include a countdown timer accompanied by text reading "News ...".
 The timer ended on 13 October with the announcement of a ten-year anniversary show at the Forum in London.
 A statement from the band followed: "It has been 10 years since the inception of this band and we wanted to celebrate it with a bang.
 We want to thank you all for your love and support over the past ten years and we can't wait to commemorate this milestone with you guys."
 The concert sold out in minutes; due to demand a second concert was scheduled at O2 Academy Brixton for December, which was later postponed until February 2015.
 With news of the postponement came an announcement of additional dates in Birmingham, Glasgow and Manchester.
 On 25 February, it was confirmed that the band would be third-stage headliners at the 2015 Download Festival.

 On 12 May 2015, Simpson posted on Instagram that Fightstar had returned to the studio to work on new material with producer Carl Bown and began using Twitter for updates on the progress of the album.
 On 22 July it was announced that the band would release Behind The Devil's Back on 16 October, with a string of UK dates promoting the album to follow.
 On 26 July the BBC Radio 1 Rock Show introduced "Animal", the band's first new song in five years which was released digitally on iTunes on 7 August.

 On 10 November 2015 Simpson reunited with Busted to record new music and tour, saying that Fightstar would continue to tour and release music as a "passion project" for its members.
 Some music journalists, such as Team Rock's Tom Bryant, speculated that it was due to Fightstar never being particularly financially successful (while Busted remained profitable), but in a Newsbeat interview, Simpson stated that he was swayed due to the chemistry in the studio.

 In an interview in April 2019, Simpson confirmed that Fightstar will return at some point in the future, and that he'd also been writing some material for it recently.

+On 6 November 2023, Fightstar announced they would be returning for a headline show at OVO Arena Wembley in London on 22 March 2024.
+Their return marks the band's twenty year anniversary.